coq/coq/doc/sphinx/language/extensions/canonical.rst

 The problem is that the two classes ``LE`` and ``LEQ`` are not yet related by a subclass relation.
-In other words Coq does not see that an object of the ``LEQ`` class is also an object of the ``LE`` class.
+In other words Rocq does not see that an object of the ``LEQ`` class is also an object of the ``LE`` class.

-The following two constructions tell Coq how to canonically build the ``LE.type`` and ``EQ.type`` structure given an ``LEQ.type`` structure on the same type.
+The following two constructions tell Rocq how to canonically build the ``LE.type`` and ``EQ.type`` structure given an ``LEQ.type`` structure on the same type.